artichoke/artichoke/scolapasta-string-escape/README.md

 This crate exposes functions and iterators for encoding arbitrary byte slices as valid, printable UTF-8.

-_Scolapasta_ is a colander used to drain pasta.
-Its a tool in the kitchen, similar to this utility crate for building Artichoke Ruby.
+_Scolapasta_ refers to a specialized colander used to drain pasta.
+The utilities defined in the `scolapasta` family of crates are the kitchen tools for preparing Artichoke Ruby.

 ## Ruby debug escapes